HofferLeonhard/minify-web-app/README.md

 #### Where to get the result
-The minified project is stored into a "outputs" folder, you just have to enjoy it !.
+The minified project is stored into a "outputDir" path setting in the config.json file, you just have to enjoy it !.

 ##### NB :
 Minify only one project at a time